Skip to main content

 Cortisol directly inhibits the function of osteoblasts.
 It essentially issues a systemic “stop work order” to the body’s construction crews, diverting resources toward immediate survival functions.
 This hormonal signal can effectively silence the pro-building message of a peptide.

 No matter how potent the localized instruction to heal, it cannot be executed if the systemic environment is actively suppressing the very cells required to do the work.
 Furthermore, the thyroid gland sets the metabolic tempo for the entire body.
-In a state of hypothyroidism, cellular metabolism slows, and the energy-intensive process of is compromised.
+In a state of hypothyroidism, cellular metabolism slows, and the energy-intensive process of bone formation is compromised.
 Osteoblasts become sluggish and less responsive to stimulation, blunting the impact of even the most advanced peptide therapies.

 An Integrated Protocol Framework